philip928lin/Py-RAMID/README.md

 # Py-RAMID
 A **Py**thon package of a **R**iverware and **A**gent-based **M**odeling **I**nterface for **D**evelopers.

+We developed a Python package of Riverware (RW, a river-reservoir routing model) and Agent-based Modeling (ABM, a human decision model) Interface for Developers, Py-RAMID, to address co-evolution challenges in a coupled natural-human system.

 Py-RAMID is designed to work under Windows environment.
 The following instructions are mainly done by conda environment.

+Contact: C.Y.
+Lin at philip928lin@gmail.com.

 # Install
 Py-RAMID can be installed by download the package from the [Py-RAMID Github repository](https://github.com/philip928lin/Py-RAMID).
 After that, unzip the file and move to the directory containing setting.py in the terminal or the conda prompt.
 Then, you should be able to install the package by